christophengelmayer/StaticWire/Fixes typo in README.md

 # StaticWire

-[ProcessWire](https://processwire.com/) Module that coverts pages to static HTML files via CLI or the admin interface.
+[ProcessWire](https://processwire.com/) Module that converts pages to static HTML files via CLI or the admin interface.
 Useful in CI/CD scripts or to use ProcessWire as a static site generator.

 ## Installation